lematty/pi-life/copy-os-to-sd-card/README.md

 </p>

-This will most likely download the .img file to your `/Downloads` folder as a zip file called `2021-10-30-raspios-bullseye-armhf-lite.zip`.
+This will most likely download the .img file to your `/Downloads` folder as a img.xz file called `2022-04-04-raspios-bullseye-arm64-lite.img.xz`.

 Navigate to the `/Downloads` folder where the image is located.
 ```
 cd ~/Downloads
 ```
-Unzip the image
+Extract the image from this file
 ```
-unzip 2021-10-30-raspios-bullseye-armhf-lite.zip
+unxz 2022-04-04-raspios-bullseye-arm64-lite.img.xz
 ```
 Warning: If not in the Downloads folder, unzipping will place the `.img` file wherever you launch this command from